W. (film)

 W. is a 2008 American biographical comedy-drama film based on the life of George W. Bush.
 Directed by Oliver Stone and written by Stanley Weiser, it stars Josh Brolin as Bush.
 The supporting cast includes Elizabeth Banks, James Cromwell, Ellen Burstyn, Thandiwe Newton, Jeffrey Wright, Scott Glenn, and Richard Dreyfuss.
-Filming began on May 12, 2008, in Louisiana, and the film was released on October 17, 2008.
+Filming began on May 12, 2008, in Louisiana, and the film was released on October 17, 2008 by Lionsgate.

 Plot

 In 1966, George W. Bush endures an initiation by his fellow Yale University students as a Delta Kappa Epsilon pledge.
 During the hazing, Bush successfully recalls the names and nicknames of many of the fraternity members, and states that his family's political legacy is one in which he has no interest.
 After Bush is jailed in New Jersey for rowdiness following a football game, his father, George H. W. Bush states that he will help him, but for the last time.
 Following his graduation from Yale, Bush takes a job at an oil patch back in Texas, but he quits after a few weeks.

 In 1971, "Junior" reveals his real aspirations in a father-son talk: working in professional baseball.
 Bush is accepted into Harvard Business School with the help of his father.
 After a night of heavy drinking, Bush crashes his car into his family estate and challenges his father to a fistfight.
 His younger brother, Jeb, stops the fight.

 In 1977, Bush announces he will run for Congress to represent Texas's 19th district.
 At a barbecue, Bush meets his future wife, Laura Lane Welch.
 During a debate, Bush is criticized by his Democratic opponent, Kent Hance, who says that Bush is not a real Texan and has spent campaign contributions to throw an alcohol-fueled party for underage Texas Tech University students.
 Bush fares poorly in the debate and loses the election, but nevertheless receives the highest number of votes for a Republican candidate in the state's history.

 In 1986, Bush becomes a born-again Christian, gives up alcohol, and mends his relationship with his father.
 The elder Bush invites him to assist with what becomes his 1988 presidential campaign, although Bush himself suspects that he only was asked because Jeb was busy.
 Bush's political advisor, Karl Rove, tells him that he has the potential to make a name for himself, but that he has not yet done anything with his life.
 Bush becomes a front office executive of the Texas Rangers baseball team, while his father oversees the victory of the Gulf War.
 Although Allied forces liberate Kuwait within 100 hours of their ground invasion, the elder Bush decides not to invade Iraq to depose Saddam Hussein.
 After his father loses the 1992 presidential election to Bill Clinton, Bush blames the loss on his decision not to depose Saddam.